 This is an unbiased comparison of the policies and political positions of Bill Nelson and Rick Scott, the Democratic and Republican candidates for the 2018 Senate election in Florida.
-Bill Nelson is the incumbent seeking reelection; Rick Scott is the current governor of Florida seeking to represent the state in the U.S. Senate.
+Bill Nelson was the incumbent seeking reelection; Rick Scott was then governor of Florida seeking to represent the state in the U.S. Senate.
 Scott narrowly defeated Nelson to win the race.

 |Bill Nelson||Rick Scott|

 |Date of birth||September 29th 1942||December 1, 1952|

 |Position on Healthcare||Strengthen the Affordable Care Act (Obamacare); supports Medicaid expansion to cover more uninsured adults and children whose income is less than 138% of the federal poverty line.||Opposes Obamacare or govt. support; Supports free market (privatization of healthcare).
 Opposed to Medicaid expansion|

 |Position on Immigration||Supported comprehensive immigration reform bill of 2013 that passed the Senate 68-32, with 14 Republicans voting in favor.
 The bill provided a path to citizenship to undocumented immigrants, with stipulations.||"Secure" the border; supports DACA; wants to end sanctuary jurisdictions|

 |Position on Gun Rights||NRA rating F. Supports ban on assault weapons; comprehensive and universal background checks.||NRA rating A+.
 Strong supporter of gun rights.
 Believes the problem at the root of mass shootings like Parkland isn't guns but mental health of young men.|